RTIInternational/AEG-RTI_H2Models/data/gdp-implicit-price-deflator/deflator.md

 deflator-updated.csv is the updated version as of March 2023.
 The index by default was set to 2012=100.

+deflator-soe.csv is an older version used in `current-central-solid-oxide-electrolysis-version-nov20.xlsm`

 ## Use in H2A formulas

 The table is commonly used with 2 years to calculate a ratio, like so: